zx80/flask-simple-auth/README.md

 ## TODO

 Features
- - implement 'password' which does anything with a password?
  - test 'param'?
  - better control which schemes are attempted?
  - add a simple autorization decorator?  `@auth.autorize("group-name")`